-The Company has a quality system designed in order to guarantee the quality of our products from when the raw material is obtained until the release of the finished product for marketing.
-The quality controls of raw materials, production processes and finished product have been set up in order to minimize the risk of releasing onto the market a product that could have its quality, effectiveness or safety impaired.
+The Company's quality system covers all the production process, from when the raw material is obtained until the release of the finished product for marketing in order to minimize the risk of releasing onto the market a product that could have its quality, effectiveness or safety impaired.

-The Company also has a system for control of claims and pharmacovigilance, designed for early detection of any possible quality, efficiency or safety problems potentially connected with our products, and the adoption of the necessary corrective measures.
-Combined with the systems for monitoring product traceability on the market, this system enables fast and effective withdrawal of any batch of product from the market at any time.
+The Company also has a system of control of claims and pharmacovigilance, for early detection of any possible quality, efficiency or safety problems and the adoption of the corrective measures.
+The systems for monitoring product traceability enable fast and effective withdrawal of any batch of product from the market at any time.

-The Environmental Department plans the environmental management of all the divisions in accordance with Grifols' environmental policy, which has the following objectives, amongst others:
+Grifols' environmental policy, which has the following objectives, amongst others:

-- To minimize the environmental impacts of new products and developments. - To guarantee compliance with applicable legal requisites and other principles to which the organization subscribes. - To implement techniques for contamination prevention in order to minimize the environmental risks of its activities.
+- To minimize the environmental impacts of new products and developments. - To guarantee compliance with applicable legal requisites and other principles to which the organization subscribes. - To implement techniques for contamination prevention.